 The Plan does, however, fall under the definition of a "plan" contained within the Birds and Natural Habitats Regulations 2011 (as amended) and therefore must be screened for the need to undertake AA.
-The Screening for AA has found that the Plan has the potential, if unmitigated, to affect the ecological integrity European Sites and that measures to ensure that potential effects are avoided are required.
-Taking into account the requirements of the Habitats Directive and recent case law (including, European Court of Justice Judgement C323-17), Stage 2 AA must therefore be carried out for the Plan.
-As Stage 2 AA is being undertaken on the Plan, SEA must also be undertaken for this Plan - see requirement at b) above.
-An SEA Determination is provided at Appendix I.
+The Screening for AA has found that the Plan has the potential, if unmitigated, to affect the ecological integrity of European Sites and that measures to ensure that potential effects are avoided are required.
+Taking into account the requirements of the Habitats Directive and recent case law European Court of Justice (including, Judgement C323-17), Stage 2 AA was therefore carried out for the Plan.
+As Stage 2 AA was undertaken on the Plan, SEA was also undertaken for - see requirement at b) above.
+An SEA Determination is provided at Appendix T

-This SEA Environmental Report provides the findings of the SEA to date and should be read in conjunction with the Draft Plan.
-This report will be placed on public display and may be altered in order to take account of recommendations contained in submissions and/or in order to take account of any changes which are made to the Plan on foot of submissions.
-Fáilte Ireland will take into account the findings of this report and other related SEA output during their consideration of the Plan and before it is finalised.
-When the Plan is finalised, an SEA Statement will be prepared which will summarise, inter alia, how environmental considerations have been integrated into the Plan.
+This SEA Environmental Report provides the findings of the SEA and should be read in conjunction with the Plan.
+An earlier version of this report was placed on public display and has been altered in order to take account of recommendations contained in submissions.
+Fáilte Ireland has taken into account the findings of this report and other related SEA output during their consideration of the Plan and before it is finalised.
+On finalisation of the Plan, an SEA Statement is prepared that summarises, inter alia, how environmental considerations have been integrated into the Plan.